Last updated: Sept. 16, 2025, at 5 p.m.

 Municipalities and national forests decide their own restrictions; the state forester decides for unincorporated Summit County.

-- Henefer: Stage 1 (as long as fire danger is "high")
+- Henefer: none (Stage 1 is triggered when county fire danger is "high")

 - Kamas: Stage 1 (year-round)